We prioritize readers, not ads. Editorial independence. Free, factual information. A small fee from product links, no extra cost to you.

 This legendary student’s nootropic is referenced in Ayurvedic texts dating back to the 6th century AD.
-It is actually a strong botanical adaptogen included in almost every of today’s nootropic formulations that claim to enhance memory.
+It is a strong botanical adaptogen included in almost every of today’s nootropic formulations that claim to enhance memory.
 It is traditionally used to support cognitive function and promote longevity.
 Its adaptogen quality helps you adapt to the stressors from the environment.
 So for students, Bacopa offers stress management as well as to experience main brain benefits.
-The active ingredient only found in this nootropic is Bacosides that have the ability to improve synaptic communication via supporting the growth of dendrites.
+The active ingredient only found in this nootropic is Bacosides which can improve synaptic communication by supporting the growth of dendrites.
 Bacopa interacts with serotonergic systems which is why it will boost mood and cognitive function in students.

 The 12-week administration of Bacopa Monnieri was found to improve cognitive function.